TERITORI/teritori-dapp/CONTRIBUTING.md

-# Contributing
+# Contributing 🤝

-## Contributor guidelines
+## Contributor guidelines 📝

-### Core contributor loop
+### Core contributor loop 🔁

-- Check the [list of PRs that need review](https://github.com/TERITORI/teritori-dapp/pulls?q=is%3Apr+is%3Aopen+review%3Arequired+draft%3Afalse+) and review relevant PRs, see [Reviewing a PR](#reviewing-a-pr)
+- ✅ Check the [list of PRs that need review](https://github.com/TERITORI/teritori-dapp/pulls?q=is%3Apr+is%3Aopen+review%3Arequired+draft%3Afalse+) and review relevant PRs, see [Reviewing a PR](#reviewing-a-pr)
-- Check your [assigned PRs that require changes](https://github.com/TERITORI/teritori-dapp/pulls?q=is%3Apr+is%3Aopen+review%3Achanges_requested+draft%3Afalse+assignee%3A%40me+) and address the reviews
+- 🛠️ Check your [assigned PRs that require changes](https://github.com/TERITORI/teritori-dapp/pulls?q=is%3Apr+is%3Aopen+review%3Achanges_requested+draft%3Afalse+assignee%3A%40me+) and address the reviews
-- Make sure you have self-reviewed your existing PRs and the CI passes on them, see [Reviewing a PR](#reviewing-a-pr)
+- 🔍 Make sure you have self-reviewed your existing PRs and the CI passes on them, see [Reviewing a PR](#reviewing-a-pr)
-- Continue on your assigned tasks
+- 🚀 Continue on your assigned tasks
-- If you have nothing to do at this point, ask for a new task
+- 🆕 If you have nothing to do at this point, ask for a new task

-For all tasks, create a PR as soon as possible to make other mates aware of your work and to prevent you from going in a bad direction
+For all tasks, create a PR as soon as possible to make other mates aware of your work and to prevent you from going in a bad direction 🔄

-### Creating a PR
+### Creating a PR ➕

-- Make sure the branch name is lowercase, git will automatically lowercase the branch name is some environment and branch names with uppercase characters are a pain to manage.
+- 🔤 Make sure the branch name is lowercase, git will automatically lowercase the branch name is some environment and branch names with uppercase characters are a pain to manage.
-- We recommend NOT to use the `/` character in branch names since it's the syntax for specifying a remote branch with `<remote>/<branch>` like `origin/main` and can be confusing
+- ❌ We recommend NOT to use the `/` character in branch names since it's the syntax for specifying a remote branch with `<remote>/<branch>` like `origin/main` and can be confusing
-- We recommend working with the [git cli](https://git-scm.com/docs/git) and not github tools except to review diffs.
+- 💻 We recommend working with the [git cli](https://git-scm.com/docs/git) and not GitHub tools except to review diffs.
-- Make sure the PR's title follows [the conventional commits standard](https://www.conventionalcommits.org/en/v1.0.0/) as it will be used as the squashed commit title on main
+- 📝 Make sure the PR's title follows [the conventional commits standard](https://www.conventionalcommits.org/en/v1.0.0/) as it will be used as the squashed commit title on main
-- Make sure your are assigned to the PR, this helps you to know [which PRs require your attention](https://github.com/TERITORI/teritori-dapp/pulls?q=is%3Apr+is%3Aopen+assignee%3A%40me)
+- 👤 Make sure you are assigned to the PR, this helps you to know [which PRs require your attention](https://github.com/TERITORI/teritori-dapp/pulls?q=is%3Apr+is%3Aopen+assignee%3A%40me)
-- Try to keep the PR [atomic](https://fagnerbrack.com/one-pull-request-one-concern-e84a27dfe9f1), it will be merged faster and benefit all your mates
+- 📊 Try to keep the PR [atomic](https://fagnerbrack.com/one-pull-request-one-concern-e84a27dfe9f1), it will be merged faster and benefit all your mates
-- Self-review the changes and pass CI before asking for other peoples reviews, see [Reviewing a PR](#reviewing-a-pr)
+- 🔎 Self-review the changes and pass CI before asking for other people's reviews, see [Reviewing a PR](#reviewing-a-pr)

-### Reviewing a PR
+### Reviewing a PR 👀

-- Read and understand all changes
+- 📖 Read and understand all changes

   You can use the GitHub diff and mark each file as viewed, this will help in subsequent reviews as unchanged files will keep the "Viewed" status

   <img width="448" alt="Screenshot 2024-03-21 at 20 01 38" src="https://github.com/TERITORI/teritori-dapp/assets/7917064/6141fdd3-2746-498d-916f-9945a56c7ff0">

-- Test
+- 🧪 Test

   Check that the feature works or the bug is fixed

-  If there is changes in code used at other places, test for regressions in affected features
+  If there are changes in code used at other places, test for regressions in affected features

 If the PR is not atomic enough and makes reviewing hard, you can ask the author to split it